jeremyjh/dialyxir/README.md

 ]
 ```

-`:ignore_warnings` works as you may expect with `--halt-exit-status` - by resetting the exit status to 0 if all warnings are filtered.

 #### List unused Filters

 As filters tend to become obsolete (either because a discrepancy was fixed, or because the location